archphile/thepenguin/content/blog/2017-09-28-film-emulation-pack-for-darktable.md

 tags = ["photography", "darktable"]
 +++

-Being completely new to [Darktable](http://www.darktable.org/) photo RAW editor, I've done a lot of googling in order to find available resources for this really nice piece of software.
+Being completely new to [Darktable](http://www.darktable.org/) photo RAW editor, I've done a lot of googling in order to find available resources for this nice piece of software.

 I recently found a very interesting [github page](https://github.com/t3mujin/t3mujinpack) with presets designed to emulate various well known fim cameras of the past.
-Based on the information given, the availeable film emulations are the following:
+Based on the information given, the available film emulations are the following:

 #### Black and White films
 * AGFA APX 100